-The spot rate is the current yield for a given term.
-Market spot rates for certain terms are equal to the yield to maturity of zero-coupon bonds with those terms.
-Generally, the spot rate increases as the term increases, but there are many deviations from this pattern.
-So bonds with longer maturities will generally have higher yields.
-A graph of the spot rates for different maturities forms the yield curve, and the shape of this curve often determine the effectiveness of certain bond strategies, especially those to lower interest rate risk, such as immunization.
-Moreover, some holders of coupon bonds want to be able to strip the bonds into a series of zero-coupon bonds, either to mitigate risk by more closely matching the duration of assets to liabilities or to earn a profit by selling the zeros.
+The spot rate of a bond is the current yield for a given term.
+Market spot rates for certain terms equal the yield to maturity of zero-coupon bonds with those terms.
+The spot rate increases as the term increases, but this pattern deviates frequently.
+So bonds with longer maturities generally have higher yields.
+A graph of the spot rates for different maturities forms the yield curve, and the shape of this curve often determines the effectiveness of certain bond strategies, especially those to lower interest rate risk, such as bond immunization strategies.
+Moreover, some holders of coupon bonds want to strip the bonds into a series of zero-coupon bonds, either to mitigate risk by more closely matching the duration of assets to liabilities or to earn a profit by selling the zeros.
 Profit can also be made by reconstituting the zero-coupon bonds back into the original bond, if the sum of the zeros is cheaper than the reconstituted bond.
 Selling zeros or reconstituting the zeros depending on market prices is a form of arbitrage, a means of earning a riskless profit.
-However, whether it would be profitable to issue zeros, strip coupons, or reconstitute coupons depends on the spot-rate curve, or the yield curve, which allows the investor to determine at what price a given bond with a certain term would sell for.
-Often, however, there are not enough zero-coupon bonds selling in the market to give a clear indication of what bonds would actually sell for at a given maturity.
+However, whether it would be profitable to issue zeros, strip coupons, or reconstitute coupons depends on the spot-rate curve, or the yield curve, which allows the investor to estimate the market price for a bond with a certain term.
+Often, however, not enough zero-coupon bonds are selling in the market to clearly indicate what actual bonds prices would be at a given maturity.
 How can spot rates be determined for maturities where market information is lacking?

-Spot rate curves and forward rates that are implied by market prices can be determined from the market prices of coupon bonds through a process called bootstrapping.
+Spot rate curves and forward rates implied by market prices can be determined from the market prices of coupon bonds through a process called bootstrapping.

-The price of a bond is equal to the present value of all its cash flows.
+The price of a bond = the present value of all its cash flows.
 The usual technique is to use a constant yield to maturity (YTM) in calculating the present value of the cash flows.
 However, the bond price equation can be used to calculate the forward rates as implied by the current market prices of different coupon bonds.

 |+ ... +||Cn|

 The forward rates thus calculated are not forecasts of future interest rates, since future interest rates are unknown.
-Rather, the forward rates are simply calculated from current bond prices; hence, they are sometimes referred to as implied forward rates, because they are implied by the market prices of the bonds in the same way that implied volatility is determined by market option prices.
+Rather, the forward rates are simply calculated from current bond prices; hence, they are sometimes called implied forward rates, because they are implied by bond market prices in the same way that implied volatility is determined by option market prices.

-Treasuries are the ideal bond to use in constructing a yield curve because they are devoid of credit risk, so Treasury prices depend more on market interest rates.
+Treasuries are the ideal type of bond to use to construct a yield curve because they lack credit risk, so Treasury prices depend more on market interest rates.
 Treasuries define a risk-free yield curve, but the market prices also imply forward rates, which are yields for certain periods in the future.